Hierocles (charioteer)

-Hierocles (Ἱεροκλῆς, late 2nd century – 222 AD) was reputedly a favourite and lover of the Roman Emperor Elagabalus.
+Hierocles (Ἱεροκλῆς, late 2nd century – 222 AD) was a favourite and lover of the Roman Emperor Elagabalus.

 Most of the descriptions of his life are given by Cassius Dio and the Historia Augusta.
 Hierocles was from Caria in Anatolia, and was at some point enslaved, later becoming a charioteer in the service of Elagabalus.
 Initially, he was a lover and student of another charioteer named Gordius.

 Elagabalus was said to have been captivated by the blond and youthful Hierocles when the athlete fell in front of him during a chariot race.
-The Emperor made him his lover and husband and, as a consequence, Hierocles was alleged to have gained significant political influence.
-His mother, a slave, was promoted to be equal among wives of ex-consuls.
-Hierocles banished the Emperor's other lover, athlete Aurelius Zoticus, and inflicted physical violence upon Elagabalus when the latter was unfaithful.
+The Emperor made him his lover and husband and, as a consequence, Hierocles was alleged to have gained significant political influence, allegedly having more power than the emperor himself.

+Additionally, Hierocles' mother, a slave, was promoted to be equal among wives of ex-consuls.
+Hierocles is said to have drugged the athlete Aurelius Zoticus with a drug that "abated the other's manly prowess."
+After Zoticus was unable to secure an erection, Elagabalus had him exiled from Rome.
+This later saved the athlete's life as he was not executed with the members of the court in 222.